Copper Alloys in Architecture FAQ – Austral Wright Metals

 FAQ – Architectural Copper Products

-There is no permanent protection system that will protect copper from weathering.
+There is no permanent protection system that will protect copper materials from weathering.
 There are clear coatings that will provide short term protection for exterior applications and longer term protection for interior applications.
 CDA has completed an extensive test program for various clear coatings meeting low VOC (USA) Federal requirements.
 Please ask Austral Wright Metals for details of the findings in the report.

 Austral Wright Metals can supply samples of different alloys for consideration for architectural projects.